yellowdog/python-examples/README.md

 To suppress all output except for the JSON itself, add the `--quiet` (`-q`) command line option.

+Use `--follow` (`-f`) to track the provisioning progress after submission — `yd-provision` will report on node events and not return until the Worker Pool reaches a stable state.

 The JSON dry-run output could itself be used by `yd-provision`, if captured in a file, e.g.:

 ```shell